 It's like going to the gym.
 You don't wait until you can't walk up a flight of stairs to start moving your body.
 You go to stay strong, to feel better, to invest in your future health.
 Therapy is the same thing for your brain, heart, and emotions.
 That itself is reason enough to go- even without a crisis or trauma to work through in session.

 Do you say "yes" when you mean "no"?
 Do you spend a lot of energy making sure everyone else is comfortable, often at your own expense?
 Therapy is a safe space to explore where that comes from and practice setting boundaries.
-You can learn that being liked isn't the same as being loved, and that your needs matter too.

 Maybe you grew up in a perfectly "fine" household, but you notice patterns repeating.
 Maybe you communicate differently than your parents, or you're navigating a new dynamic as everyone gets older.
 You don't need a traumatic childhood to benefit from exploring your family story.
 Understanding where you come from is a powerful way to understand who you are today.